tahamukhtar20/8086-Master-COAL/README.md

     - In case of XOR,ADD,SUB,INC,DEC,NOT,AND,OR ALU will be used
     - In case of single operand operations, only red colour will highlight the operand

-## Commands Working and some assumtions
-- For direct addressing or accessing memory, only type in hexa.
-Binary not implemented
-- 11 commands working in Task-1
-- All 15 commands working in Task-2
-- If command not working in Task-1, then click on simulate button and it will work in Task-2
-- Do not enter ax in mul,imul,div,idiv as constraint missing in task-1 but again it does work in Task-2

 ## Example use of all instructions
 1. MOV